 How to Make Turkey Pot Pie

-Add in the vegetables and shredded turkey.
-Turn the heat down and allow the mixture to simmer until it is thick enough to coat the back of a spoon and the vegetables are tender and warmed through.
+Step 4: Turn heat down to medium low and cook the filling until it has thickened, coating the back of a spoon, and the vegetables and turkey are softened and warmed through.

 Ingredients